 Since leaving Southern California in August of 2017, I have slowly let go of items that didn’t directly bring me joy and those I seldom used.
 This was certainly a must when I decided to live out of my truck as I was traveling so much I couldn’t justify paying rent on a place I was never at.

 So, I posted my TV on the LetGo app, sold it a few days later.
-I donated most of my furniture, kitchen supplies, etc. to a local charity/church group.
+I donated most of my furniture, kitchen supplies, etc. to a local charity/church group, I’m always looking for GoFundMe fundraisers where I can contribute.
 I immediately started downsizing everything.

 I had clothes that I wore for work which I wore about 75% of the time.
 Other clothes were gym clothes, beachwear, and clothes just for hanging out (which I didn’t do much of).
 My gym clothes could double as ‘hanging out clothes’ if necessary.